From Alberta to the Atlantic - Man Pleads Guilty in Strange Sable Island Boat Theft Saga

 An Investigation in Reverse

-Authorities arrested 31-year-old Mohammad Yazed Saleh aboard the stolen yacht, who has been in custody since September 30th, 2025.
-They'd been searching for him for days, ever since surveillance footage showed a man stealing a yacht from a marina on Cape Breton Island.
-Then they began the task of tracing his steps.
+Aboard the stolen vessel rescuers found 31-year-old Mohammad Yazed Saleh, who has been in custody since his arrest.
+Authorities had been searching for him for nearly a week after surveillance footage showed a man stealing a yacht from a marina on Cape Breton Island.
+Once in custody, authorities began the task of retracing his steps.
 Each discovery yielded more questions than answers.

 From Alberta to the Atlantic

-There are two logical routes from Ontario to Cape Breton Island -- one requiring a detour through the United States, entering via New York, Vermont, or even Maine, all unlikely choices if driving a stolen truck -- or northeast through Quebec, into New Brunswick, then Nova Scotia, and finally to Cape Breton Island.
+There are two logical routes from Ontario to Cape Breton Island -- one requiring a detour into the United States, entering via New York, Vermont, or even Maine, all unlikely choices if driving a stolen truck -- or northeast through Quebec, into New Brunswick, then Nova Scotia, and finally to Cape Breton Island.
 Based on police reports, authorities believe Saleh spent months working his way from Alberta, to Ontario, and then to Cape Breton.
-It is unknown where he spent his time between the beginning of his trip in Alberta months earlier, and the finale to his escapade in Cape Breton.
-It is believed he has connections in Ontario and previously resided in both British Columbia and Alberta.
+It is unknown where he spent his time between the beginning of his trip in Alberta and the finale of his escapade in the North Atlantic.
+It is believed he has connections in Ontario and had previously resided in both British Columbia and Alberta.

 But how, and why, did Saleh embark on an astoundingly dangerous Atlantic crossing with no boating skills?
 What was his destination?
 Why did he travel from Alberta to Cape Breton?

-The route to D'Escousse, let alone the Lennox Passage Yacht Club, is nowhere near any major thoroughfares.
-It is not a location one might incidentally stumble upon.
+The route to D'Escousse, let alone the Lennox Passage Yacht Club, is nowhere near major thoroughfares.
+It is not a location one might accidentally stumble upon next to a highway or major city.

-Authorities aren't sure where he was headed, despite the fact Saleh spoke up in court on several occasions, often against the wishes of his legal counsel.
+Authorities aren't sure where Saleh was headed, despite the fact he spoke up in court, often against the wishes of his legal counsel.

 Saleh pleaded guilty last week in a Port Hawkesbury, Nova Scotia provincial court to charges of theft and possession of stolen property connected to his adventure.